Voitheia/ff14-market-checker/README.md

 ### TODO

+scrap weight
+    get a percent score
+        average daily transactions
+        dc delta
+    then get a score out of 200, and use that as weight

+    1. Delta between lowest world and kraken
+    2. Average items sold per transaction
+    3. Average transactions per day

+    Multiplying 1 and 2 should give lower delta but higher volume items more weight.
+Maybe call this potential profit?

+    Then rank items like I was thinking by converting potential profit and atd into percentages and then averaging them

+    Also list the lowest price in the main table

-make whole row on main page clickable, sends you to item page?
+make whole row on main page clickable, sends you to the universalis page for that item

-find a way to improve the weight calculation so it actually weighs average sales more

 might need to tweak how database is organized so that data pulled from universalis is separate from statistics i calculate